cpetra/tuya2domoticz/README.md

 ## Setup
 1. Configure devices
 The first run will help to configure the device.
 You will need to set up the ACCESS_ID, ACCESS_KEY, one of the registered devices UID (as reported from the tuya IOT project setup), Domoticz IP:PORT and then the device numbers for the Domoticz virtual devices.
 For each pyhisical device, there should be one a virtual alert device for the actual status, and one for the battery status.
 If the device battery status is not needed, it shall be set to "-2".
+In the end, a "config.json" file will be created with the needed information.
+This file can be updated manually if needed.

 ```bash
 costa@tuf:~/work/python/tuya2domoticz$ python3 -m tuya2domoticz